MiniXC/typst-projects/thesis/chapters/06_attr_tts.typ

 ===== Variational Autoencoders

-Variational Autoencoders (VAEs) extend the concept of latent style modelling by learning a continuous latent distribution, allowing for smoother and more nuanced sampling of stylistic variations @kingma_auto-encoding_2013.
+#abbr.pla[VAE] extend the concept of latent style modelling by learning a continuous latent distribution, allowing for smoother and more nuanced sampling of stylistic variations @kingma_auto-encoding_2013.
 A VAE consists of an encoder and a decoder.
 During training, the encoder maps a given reference speech utterance $S$ into the parameters of a probabilistic latent distribution, typically assumed to be a Gaussian posterior distribution.
 Specifically, the encoder learns to output the mean $mu_phi (S)$ and variance $sigma_phi (S)$ (or log-variance) of this Gaussian:
 $ q_phi (Z | S) = cal(N)(mu_phi (S), sigma_phi (S)) $
 This approximate posterior $q_phi (Z|S)$ is trained to approximate the true posterior distribution $p(Z|S)$ by maximising the Evidence Lower Bound (ELBO).
 The ELBO objective balances two terms: the reconstruction likelihood and a Kullback-Leibler (KL) divergence term that regularises the latent space $Z$ by pushing $q_phi (Z|S)$ to be close to a simple prior distribution $p (Z)$ (i.e. a standard Gaussian $cal(N)(0, I)$):
 $ cal(L)_"ELBO" = EE_(q_phi (Z|S)) [log p_theta (S | Z)] - "KL"(q_phi (Z|S) || p (Z)) $